charlescrable/HandscrollViewer-OpenSeadragon-Extension/README.md

 * Optional annotations can be added and controlled for specific images

-* Initial display and Home start at right edge of the image (per handscroll tradition)
+* Initial display and Home start at the right edge of the image (per handscroll tradition)

 * Horizontal auto scroll with custom scroll speed control

-* Annotations fully supported including annotation creation aides
+* Annotation creation aides are included

-* Image and annotation information specified in separate metadata for ease of updating
+* Image and annotation information are specified in separate metadata for ease of updating

 * Standard OpenSeadragon functionality (zoom in and out, image drag, etc.) are fully available